ibm-cloud-docs/pattern-genai-rag/reference-architecture-genai-rag.md

 Provides compute, storage, and network services to support hosted applications and operations that deliver services to the consumer.

 **Edge VPC**<br>
-The edge VPC is used to enhance boundary protection for the workload VPC, by allow consumers to access Gen AI User Interface through the public internet. [(see here)](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-connectivity-workload#consumer-provider-different-org)
+The edge VPC is used to enhance boundary protection for the workload VPC, by allow consumers to access gen AI User Interface through the public internet. [(see here)](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-connectivity-workload#consumer-provider-different-org)

 Other features of the reference architecture:<br>